dimitri-edel/dte-workout-app/README.md

 **Heroku** expects a file named **requirements.txt**.
 To compile this file run this command inside the root folder of the project:
 <code>pip freeze > requirements.txt</code>

+### RUNTIME.TXT
+Heroku will always use the new version of python.
+This project uses python version 3.8.6.
+It needs to be specified in a file named runtime.txt

+<code>python-3.8.6</code>

 ## SET UP APP
 ### Create new app on heroku